-The call for positions in the PhD program in Quantum Technologies is now closed: deadline for applications was July 31st, 2018
+The call for positions in the PhD program in Quantum Technologies (34th cycle) is currently closed: deadline for applications was July 31st, 2018

 Selection process and requirements